Over 40? Here Are 40 Things No One Tells You About Being Single

 You can enjoy the company of several people.

-It gives you time to foster your other relationships.
+You have time to foster other relationships.

 Your happiness doesn't depend on someone else.